Stacked glass payment cards with a denar symbol, glowing sun emblem, and Macedonian flag

 North Macedonia's diaspora of 500,000+ drives significant remittance flows.
 Traditional channels charge 5-8%.
 The Germany connection is particularly strong: over 100,000 Macedonians in Germany, many in the automotive and manufacturing sectors (Stuttgart/Munich/Frankfurt), sending EUR remittances home monthly.

-A family member in Germany sends USDC to a RedotPay or KAST wallet - zero transfer fee, low FX (0.5-1.75%) (both EUR-based due to the peg), plus up to 2% cashback on spending.
-The 5-8% remittance fee becomes an up to 2% reward via KAST.
+A family member in Germany sends USDC to a KAST wallet - zero transfer fee, low FX (0.5-1.75%), plus 1.5% USD cashback on the first $2K/month via KAST or 2% BTC via Kolo.
+The 5-8% remittance fee becomes a 1.5-2% reward.

 Cross-Border and Online Spending